Kanał Sportowy

 Kanał Sportowy ("The Sports Channel") is an online sports channel founded at the end of 2019 (it started operating in March 2020).

-Many of the programs are run by its owners: Mateusz Borek, Michał Pol, Tomasz Smokowski and Krzysztof Stanowski.
-The channel is also cooperating with: Iwona Niedźwiedź, Janusz Pindera and Wojciech Kowalczyk.
+Many of the programs are run by its owners: Mateusz Borek, Michał Pol, Tomasz Smokowski.
+In November 2023, Krzysztof Stanowski sold his stake in the partnership to Maciej Wandzel.

 In August 2021, the YouTube channel had 550,000. subscribers and a total of over 180 million views of the materials posted there.
 Another 180 thousand subscribers and 34 million views were recorded by Kanał Sportowy Extra, containing additional materials.